Research indicates that controlling the risk factors for atrial fibrillation can help with treatment:

 Catheter ablation (non-surgical)

-Uses radio frequency (heat) or cryotherapy (freezing) to interrupt the pathways that cause atrial fibrillation
+This procedure uses radio frequency (heat) or cryotherapy (freezing) to interrupt the pathways that cause atrial fibrillation

 This is a minimally invasive surgery performed through an incision below the breastbone.
-This is often performed along with catheter ablation in patients with difficult to control AFIB, who may have had prior ablations.
+It is often performed along with catheter ablation in patients with difficult to control AFIB, who may have had prior ablations.

 In patients undergoing other open-heart surgeries such as coronary bypass or surgery to repair leaky or narrowed heart valves, a surgical MAZE procedure can be done during the same operative session if your atrial fibrillation requires treatment.